 These types of loans typically come with shorter terms and smaller loan amounts.
 However, the interest rates tend to be much higher than what you’d receive on a traditional mortgage.

-What Are Chattel Mortgages Used For?
+What Is A Chattel Mortgage Used For?

-- Manufactured homes: Chattel mortgages are often used to finance manufactured homes, formerly known as mobile homes.
+Chattel mortgages are often used to finance manufactured homes, formerly known as mobile homes.
 A manufactured home is a factory-built home constructed after June 15, 1976.

-- Heavy machinery: Individuals or businesses can also use chattel mortgages to purchase heavy movable equipment.
+Individuals or businesses can also use chattel mortgages to purchase heavy movable equipment.
 This arrangement allows the borrower to begin using the equipment while still making the most of their cash flow.

-Pros And Cons Of Chattel Loans
+Pros And Cons Of Chattel Mortgages

 Depending on your current financial situation, taking out a chattel loan could make sense for you.
 But it’s important to know all the facts before you apply.